Utah Court of Appeals

 Standard of Review

-Abuse of discretion for evidentiary rulings under rule 404(b); correctness for interpretation of Utah Rules of Evidence; matter of law for ineffective assistance of counsel claims raised for the first time on appeal
+Abuse of discretion for evidentiary rulings under rule 404(b); correctness for interpretation of Utah Rules of Evidence; ineffective assistance of counsel as a matter of law when raised for first time on appeal

 Practice Tip

-When challenging grooming evidence in child sexual abuse cases, focus on whether the prior acts are sufficiently disconnected from the charged offense to constitute extrinsic rather than intrinsic evidence under State v.
-Blackwing.
+When challenging grooming evidence in child sexual abuse cases, focus on whether the prior acts are truly intrinsic to the charged offense rather than making general rule 404(b) objections, as courts increasingly view such evidence as part of the case narrative.

 Need Appellate Counsel?